TroyLaPolice/European-Neolithic-Expansion/README.md

 	// Map Prefs:
 	// ***********************************
-	defineConstant("map", 1); // 0 = black square, 1 = map of europe
+	defineConstant("map", 1); // 1 = map of europe
 	defineConstant("mapfile", "C:/PATH/GOES/HERE/TO/MAP/europe.png"); // Path to URL
-	defineConstant("map_size_km2", 4000);
+	defineConstant("map_size_length_and_width", 3700);
 ```

-The first parameter determines if you would like a black square for simplicity or a map of Europe

-The next is a path in YOUR file system that the map file can be found in.
+The second parameter is a path in YOUR file system that the map file can be found in.
 The map is available for download in the repo.
 This path points to where the map is in your system so it MUST be changed to fit your file structure.

+The third parameter is the length and width of the map.
+This will be used when building the map.

 *Next are several parameters that **will not typically need to be changed** but some can be if you want*

 ```
 	// ---------------------------------------------------
 	//  PARAMETERS FOR MAP SCALING (NO NEED TO ADJUST)
 	// ---------------------------------------------------

-	defineConstant("S", (S_km / map_size_km2)); // spatial competition distance
-	defineConstant("MD", (MD_km / map_size_km2)); // Mating distance
-	defineConstant("LD", (LD_km / map_size_km2)); // Learning distance
-	defineConstant("OMD", (OMD_km / map_size_km2)); // Offspring movement away from parents.
-Right now OMD is the same for both populations but we could make it unique defineConstant("FMD", (FMD_km / map_size_km2)); // How far farmers diffuse away from their location defineConstant("HGMD", (HGMD_km / map_size_km2)); // How far HGs diffuse away from their location
+	defineConstant("map_size_km2", (map_size_length_and_width * map_size_length_and_width));
 ```

-This block of code simply does the conversion from the values we input in km to make the model work in a 1x1 square.
-This is handy because it avoids you having to do the math yourself. **This does not need to be adjusted**

 *The next two blocks simply initialize the genetic component that is the marker for farmer ancestry and the interactions between individuals*